Technigo/project-chatbot/README.md

 If I had more time:
 I would focus on cleaning up the structure of the code to make it shorter and more efficient.
 Right now, there is a lot of repeated code that I think could be simplified.
 For example, I believe there are opportunities to combine similar functions so that one function could handle multiple tasks instead of writing the same type of logic repeatedly.

+Fixing the Final Error: I encountered a TypeError: Cannot read properties of null (reading 'value') error when the user clicks "Yes" or "No" at the end of the flow.
+I couldn't solve this issue in the given time, but with more time, I would focus on fixing this error, possibly by ensuring that the selected movie value is properly stored and accessible when the confirmation step is triggered.

 ## View it live

 https://moviechatbot.netlify.app/